gitPratikSingh/Real-time-anomaly-prediction-in-distributed-systems/ML/Readme.txt

 	Model accuracy: 4.75 %

 Model 1 seems to be working fine.
 But Model 2 and Model 3 predict anomaly very frequently(very high percentage of False Positives).
-Model 2,3 give anomaly scores close to 1 even for non-anomalous data.
+Model 2,3 very frequently give anomaly scores close to 1 even for non-anomalous data.

 How the model works:
 1. The models first learns on the training data.
 I enabled the inference/learning mode of spatial pooler and temporary memory during training.